A mountain of emotions

 - The International Comedy Film Festival in January.

-- Tomorrowland Winter (Alpe d'Huez), electro music festival in March.
+- Tomorrowland Winter (Alpe d'Huez), an electro music festival in March.

 - The Comics Festival in April.

-- Smaller events, like the Sainte-Anne festival in Huez, or concerts at Notre-Dame des Neiges church.
+- Smaller events, such as the Sainte-Anne festival in Huez, or concerts at Notre-Dame des Neiges church.

 Services